jerryzhu509/cp-lfdr-paper/README.md

 Each placebo design restarts that same stream.

 ## Data and licensing

+Third-party data are not committed.
 See `data/README.md` for provenance and the expected local paths.

+## Citation

+See `CITATION.cff`.